spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/image (1).png>)

+!!! info
+    If you want to use the modules within Spacelift Stacks, those stacks consuming the module need to be able to access the Space which the module resides.
+You can control the Space Inheritance configurations within [Space Access Control](../../concepts/spaces/access-control.md#inheritance).

 ### Sharing modules

 Unlike Stacks, modules can be shared between Spacelift accounts in a sense that while they're always **managed** by a single account, they can be made accessible to an arbitrary number of other accounts.